parideis/Twitch-Chat-overlayer/README.md

 # Twitch-Chat-overlayer
-Display Twitch Chat over the Stream.
+Display Twitch Chat over Stream.

 ## How to install:
 1. Download the Zip File.